contractdesign/contractdesign.github.io/_posts/2022-11-29-digital-ocean-ansible.md

 ## Prerequisites
 Digital Ocean offers the option of accessing a remote host by password or by SSH.
 These instructions were written assuming the instances is accessed by SSH.

-## Create a Digital Ocean Instance
+## Create Instance and Add to Inventory
 Create a new digital ocean instance in the web interface and  record its IP address in the inventory file, `hosts.txt` as below:

 ```ini